 For more information on events and things to do in Copenhagen in winter and more details on Copenhagen Xmas markets, check out the Visit Copenhagen official tourism website.

-- Stay in hotels.
-Short-stay apartment accommodation can lead to a lack of affordable housing for locals.
+- Opt for hotels over short-stay apartments, which can lead to a lack of affordable housing for locals.

 FAQ